-Fig. 23.
+Fig. 15a.
 Shreds torn from human clothes tied to a branch near the top of the devotional shrine.
 Throughout the Old World, shrine cults centring on man-made shrines (even if only slightly remodelled after the original natural layout, as in Nagara Padang) tend to be closely associated with the cult of such striking natural features of the landscape as (large) trees and springs.
-Textile offerings to sacred trees, usually in the form of narrow strips torn from human clothing, are ubiquitous in South Asia (the author observed them repeatedly during his 2011 fieldwork in Sri Lanka), South East Asia, Central Asia, North Africa, and in fact throughout the Old World.
-Also at Nagara Padang, the pilgrimage path features a sacred spring (Fig. 23b)
+Textile offerings to sacred trees are ubiquitous in South East Asia, Central Asia, North Africa, and in fact throughout the Old World.

+Also at Nagara Padang, the pilgrimage path features a sacred spring (15b)

-An eminent manifestation of communitas is also the music which the village's musical specialists perform before, during and after the slamatan: admittedly, not all pilgrims participate in the music (as they might have done if it were communal singing), and the exquisite traditional Sunda music performed on this occasion (a specimen of which I will soon post at YouTube) is certainly not what most student pilgrims would daily play on their MP3 players, yet the music, with its reticent charm and many repetitions, casts a lubricating atmosphere of non-verbality over what remains (or what, during and after the meal, re-emerges) of the pilgrims' diversity.
+An eminent manifestations of communitas is also the music which the village's musical specialists perform before, during and after the slamatan: admittedly, not all pilgrims participate in the music (as they might have done if it were communal singing), and the exquisite traditional Sunda music performed on this occasion (a specimen of which I will soon post at YouTube) is certainly not what most student pilgrims would daily play on their MP3 players, yet it casts a lubricating atmosphere of non-verbality over what remains (or what, during and after the meal, re-emerges) of the pilgrims' diversity.
 This is the case, even though in this case most students chose to emphatically deny the musicians their attention, and went on chatting and joking as if they were a privileged aristocratic audience disdainfully entertained by low-class musical entertainers.

-Fig. 24.
-The musicians taking a break during the 2010 pilgrimage at Nagara Padang
+Fig. 16.
+The musicians taking a break

-During the 2010 pilgrimage at Nagara Padang, the final celebration of communitas occurred when, after the meal and the music, all pilgrims were lined up in a circle, which subsequently, via a hairpin bend, doubled into itself and rolled itself off into a spiral, 20 in such a way that each pilgrim would come directly face to face with each other pilgrim, pronouncing greetings and blessings, shaking both hands, and bringing both hands back to one's shoulders in a comprehensive gesture of incorporation and affirmation.
-After that culmination of communitas, the group of pilgrims breaks up and everyone stumbles down, individually, and without any further pious admonitions, not along the wide and gradual path where the upward part of the pilgrimage had been made, but (as if to drive home the spiritual transformation that the pilgrimage is to have brought about) along the different, and unexpectedly narrow and steep, path down the mountain slopes back to the entrance gate, and so further back to the lodge, where the pilgrim's uniform is rapidly shed, and where - in this case - preparation for the festive final evening of the study days is resumed in full swing.
+The final celebration of communitas occurred when, after the meal and the music, all pilgrims were lined up in a circle, which subsequently, via a hairpin bend, doubled into itself and rolled itself off into a spiral, in such a way that each pilgrim would come directly face to face with each other pilgrim, pronouncing greetings and blessings, shaking both hands, and bringing both hands back to one's shoulders in a comprehensive gesture of incorporation and affirmation.
+After that culmination of communitas, the group of pilgrims breaks up and everyone stumbles down individually, and without any further pious admonitions, along the unexpectedly narrow and steep path down the mountain slopes back to the entrance gate, and so further back to the lodge, where the pilgrim's uniform is rapidly shed, and where - in this case - preparation for the festive final evening of the study days is resumed in full swing.

-Fig. 25.
+Fig. 17.
 The junior shrine guardian in his living room